turingschool-projects/kwk-level3-swift/sessions/data_types_lab.markdown

 var l = "Last"
 ```

-Use *only* the "string concatenation" technique to complete the following:
+Use *only* the "string interpolation" technique to complete the following:

 1. What code can you write to output the string `"FirstLast"`?
 2. What code can you write to output the string `"LastFirst"`?